KristofferC/NearestNeighbors.jl/README.md

 * `point[s]`: A vector or matrix of points to find the `k` nearest neighbors for.
 A vector of numbers represents a single point; a matrix means the `k` nearest neighbors for each point (column) will be computed. `points` can also be a vector of vectors.
 * `k`: Number of nearest neighbors to find.
 * `skip` (optional): A predicate function to skip certain points, e.g., points already visited.
+* `skipself` (optional, batched queries only): Skip the point with the same index as the current query when the query set is identical to the tree data, e.g. `knn(tree, data, 1; skipself=true)`.

 For the single closest neighbor, you can use `nn`: